Anti-Chinese sentiment: Looting and sacking of national treasures

 Historical records document the existence of anti-Chinese sentiment throughout the history of China's imperial wars.

 Lord Palmerston was responsible for sparking the First Opium War (1839–1842) with Qing China.
 He considered Chinese culture "uncivilized", and his negative views on China played a significant role in his decision to issue a declaration of war.
 This disdain became increasingly common throughout the Second Opium War (1856–1860), when repeated attacks against foreign traders in China inflamed anti-Chinese sentiment abroad.
-Following the defeat of China in the Second Opium War, Lord Elgin, upon his arrival in Peking in 1860, ordered the sacking and burning of China's imperial Summer Palace in vengeance.
+Following the defeat of China in the Second Opium War, Lord Elgin, upon his arrival in Peking in 1860, ordered the sacking and burning of China's imperial Old Summer Palace in vengeance.

 Chinese Exclusion Act 1882

 In the United States, the Chinese Exclusion Act of 1882 was passed in response to growing Sinophobia.
 It prohibited all immigration of Chinese laborers and turned those already in the country into second-class persons.
 The 1882 Act was the first U.S. immigration law to target a specific ethnicity or nationality.
 Meanwhile, during the mid-19th century in Peru, Chinese were used as slave labor and they were not allowed to hold any important positions in Peruvian society.